Clamepending/markogata/content/posts/FormulaElectricDocs/BezierCurves.md

 We have now converted constraints we didnt have (the two control points per segment) to constraints we can take advantage of: the derivitive at the endpoints of segment.

-we should end up with 2n - 2 equations for 2n unknowns (2 control points per segment), and combined with 2 equations from the derivitives being 0 at the ends will yield a uniqu solution.
+we should end up with 2n - 2 equations for 2n unknowns (2 control points per segment), and combined with 2 equations from the derivitives being 0 at the ends will yield a unique solution.

-# Practical implimentation